3and4/Leither/README_EN.md

 Developers can create applications using the Leither API, which is built on the <a href="https://github.com/hprose">Hprose</a> protocol.
 Hprose supports a wide range of popular programming languages, allowing users to seamlessly integrate Leither system functions into their applications.
 Special optimizations have been made for HTML5 applications to enhance performance.

 **Create Leither App:**\
-In Leither directory, create a directory.
-The directory name is the appName used in the folowing sections.
-Upload *Javascript* or *lua* script, which calls Leither API, into the directory and use the following command to manage the new App.
+In Leither directory, create a sub directory, whose name will be the appName used in the folowing sections.
+Upload *Javascript* or *lua* scripts, which calls the Leither API, into the sub directory and use the following command to manage the new App.

 **Application backup:**
 ```shell